CELTA Courses Austin, Texas

 How to Pay

-- Payments (deposit & balance) can be made to the Center via: Visa or Mastercard, personal checks, cashier's checks, wire transfers, and cash (in person only)
+- Payments (deposit & balance) can be made to the center via: Visa or Mastercard, personal checks, cashier's checks or wire transfers.

 - Please note that you will be responsible for any bank charges (This includes international students who have already paid bank charges in their own country).
 So please, when paying make sure that the payment to the School is "free of charges" since the School has to receive the whole net amount in USD.